chideraemmanuel/techbazaar-api/README.md

 # TechBazaar API

-**TechBazaar API** is a fake e-commerce site built for demonstration purposes.
-It showcases basic e-commerce API functionalities such as products data retrieval, user authentication, carts and wishlist management, orders management and more!
+**TechBazaar API** is a fake e-commerce API built for demonstration purposes.
+It implements basic e-commerce API functionalities such as products data retrieval, user authentication, carts and wishlist management, orders management and more!

 <!-- ## Base URL